knowledgecode/date-and-time/docs/api/parse.md

 **Type**: `(ParserPluginObject | ParserPlugin)[]`
 **Default**: `undefined`

 Enables additional parse tokens provided by plugins.
 Plugins extend the parser with special tokens that are not included in the core library.
-Each entry may also be a plain object literal typed as `ParserPluginObject`, which rejects keys that collide with built-in tokens at compile time; see the [Plugins](../plugins) guide for details.
+Unlike a format token, a parse token can only set one of the date components that the built-in parser already provides (year, month, day, hour, minute, second, millisecond, meridiem, and time zone offset); a token that sets none of them just skips the matching text.
+Each entry may also be a plain object literal annotated with `ParserPluginObject`, which rejects keys that collide with built-in tokens at compile time.
+Entries that are not annotated this way are not checked, so an entry that defines a built-in token such as `YYYY` overrides it. `ParserPlugin` is deprecated, kept only for compatibility with existing code, and will be removed in the next major version.
+See the [Plugins](../plugins) guide for details.

 ```typescript
 import { parse } from 'date-and-time';